aerdman1/henryhowler/docs/Ancestors/family-documents/1800s-bainbridge-maps-of-land-parcels.md

 | <Anchor label="Top right portion of the Map PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/Bainbridge-Map-TopRight.pdf">Top right portion of the Map PDF</Anchor>                                                        |
 | <Anchor label="Bottom left portion of the Map PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/Bainbridge-Map-bottom-left.pdf">Bottom left portion of the Map PDF</Anchor>                                                 |
 | <Anchor label="Bottom right portion of the Map PDF" target="_blank" href="https://henry-howler.s3.us-east-2.amazonaws.com/uploads/2017/02/Bainbridge-Map-BottomRight.pdf">Bottom right portion of the Map PDF</Anchor>                                               |

+The handwriting across the top says:

+From C. C. Monharp, Ch__ 9 & 5

+There were 10 school districts from about 1840 to 1900, including 4 Union districts, 2 of which were with solon and 2 with Aurora.

+Great Teachers of District school days in Bainbridge between the Civil War and the centralizing of the schools:

+C M Foot, J.W.
+Scott, S.G.
+McFarland, A. R. Phillips, J. J. Bliss, Sylvia Pettibone, Fanny McCollum, Mary Whipple, Celia Bidlake, Marian Niece.

+Among earlier teachers were: Phebe Moffard, Chauncey Niece, Gideon Kent, Clark Blair and John Henry.

+There are various notes all across the page.
+Most of them designate where a school stood and teachers.The bottom right corner on C. L. Chamberlain property shows a school and says:

+Nov.
+1834 to Feb 22, 1835 John Henry taught here with 18 pupils including E. D. Kingsley, Geo., Robert & Theo Smith, G. Smith, Jr, Alex Jr. & Russel Osborn.

+On the right side margin it says:

+1st school in Bainbridge taught by young Mr. Skiff of Windham in 1816

 ***